clinical-meteor/cookbook/readme.md

 Ctrl-C
 ````

+**Q:  Where does a Meteor app store its mongodb log files?**
+Once it's bundled,

 **Q:  How should I go about designing my collections?**
 Well, instead of telling you what you ought to do; how about I tell you how I go about designing *my* collection schemas.
 I've been working with Mongo for a couple years now, and document oriented database for maybe 8 years now.
 There are few rules I use nowdays when designing data storage collections: